Learning a quantum channel from its steady-state: Details of the deterministic map

 We used the deterministic map \emph{both} in numerical simulations and real quantum hardware.
 Consequently, it was important that the maps we defined will converge to the fixed point in at most 10 steps, which was the maximal number of steps that we could run of these types of circuits on the IBMQ hardware.
 To that aim, we first ran few numerical simulations to find a combination of rotation angles that will guarantee fast convergence.

-Recall from \Fig{fig:determinist-example} that the $\RESU$ gate is defined by 4 single-qubit rotations, which amounts to 12 rotation parameters per $\RESET$ gate (3 parameters for every single-qubit rotation).
+Recall from \Fig{fig:determinist-example} that the $\RESU$ gate is defined by 4 single-qubit rotations, which amounts to 12 rotation parameters per $\RESU$ gate (3 parameters for every single-qubit rotation).
 To facilitate the search for optimal rotation angles (which will give rapid convergence), we reduced this number by half by using the same parameters in the two single-qubit rotations in $U_1$ (the 2-local unitary before the $\RESET$ gate), and similarly in $U_2$ (the 2-local unitary after the $\RESET$ gate).
 In other words, we set $R_\Balpha=R_{\bm{\beta}}$ and $R_{\bm{\delta}} =R_{\bm{\gamma}}$.
+It's worth mentioning that even when each $\RESU$ gate utilizes 12 rotation parameters, convergence is still achieved within a few tens of steps.
+However, due to classical hardware constraints on IBMQ machines, we were compelled to approximate the steady state within a maximum of 10 steps.

 The parameters we used for map-1,2,3 are presented in \autoref{table:deterministic-angles-even} and \autoref{table:deterministic-angles-odd} for the even and odd layers, respectively.